codershafayet/codershafayet/README.md

   #Hey, good to see you👋,
   I'm Shafayet Hossain
-####  I am Web Developer 🖊️ Love to write code 🎤 Like to share my knowledge
+####  I am Front-End Web Developer 🖊️ Love to write code 🎤 Like to share my knowledge
 ![ I am Web Developer 🖊️ Love to write code 🎤 Like to share my knowledge](https://img.freepik.com/premium-vector/coders-logo_8251-16.jpg)

 I’m a Front End Web developer who is passionate about making error-free websites with 100% client satisfaction.
 I have a passion for learning and sharing my knowledge with others as publicly as possible.
 I love to solve real-world problems.
 I am strategic, goal-oriented, and always work with an end goal in mind.
 Over the past years, I created 100s of websites for my clients.
 I pride myself on doing quality work and maintain excellent communication.
 Most of the time I work with WordPress but some technologies I enjoy working with include ReactJS, JavaScript .